kvqn/easyshell/README.md

 This is a helper variable that is used to determine which environment variables to load and verify.
 Possible values are - `queue-processor`, `website` and `script`.

-This is **required**.
-However, if you execute scripts in the [package.json](package.json) using `npm run`, you might not need to set this.

 #### `PROJECT_ROOT`

-In order to run some scripts, the code needs to determine the _project root_ (the root of the git repository).
-If executing the scripts in the git context, the project root is inferred using `git rev-parse --show-toplevel`.
-However, if the script is executed outside the git context, the `PROJECT_ROOT` environment variable needs to be set.
+To run certain scripts, the _project root_ is automatically determined using `git rev-parse --show-toplevel` when within a git context.
+If running outside of one, please set the `PROJECT_ROOT` environment variable manually.

 #### `DOCKER_REGISTRY`

-The docker registry to use for pushing images.
+Docker registry to use for pushing images.
 This is required for pushing images to the registry.
 If unset, the images will not be pushed.

 If you are using a registry, then make sure you are already logged in.

 #### `DATABASE_URL`

-The database connection string.
-Currently set this to a NeonDB instance.
+Database connection string.
+Set this to a NeonDB instance.

 #### `SESSION_MANAGER_URL`

-This is the URL of the session manager.
+URL of the session manager.
 For cloudflare deployment, this cannot be a fixed IP address.

-This is **required** for running the nextjs application.

 #### `NEXTAUTH_URL`